 While it's true that salaries are, and probably always will be, a top motivator for employees changing jobs, today's workers want more.
 In fact, workers' expectations regarding benefits have changed significantly since the pandemic.

-For example, our latest Randstad Employer Brand Research shows that a healthy work-life balance is the second leading motivator for changing jobs.
+For example, our latest Randstad Employer Brand Research shows that a healthy work-life balance maintains its position as the foremost priority for workers.
 To meet this need, employees are looking for meaningful benefits, such as hybrid work, flexible work schedules, more paid time off and family leave guarantees.
 Therefore, employers that want to prevent their workers from leaving must create a benefits package that gives employees the ability to maintain a healthy work-life balance.

 Additionally, today's employees care about job security and career growth.
 They understand that the world is changing and that skills, especially digital skills, are in high demand.
 To ensure their employability in the years to come, these workers want more training, career development and advancement opportunities.
 Offering these types of benefits can build loyalty with your workers and make them less likely to change jobs.